thewheat/covidbn-resources/Readme.md

 (Source: [MoH Press Release on 5th March 2022 via GOVBN Telegram Post](https://t.me/govbnofficial/5094))

-- INCOMM https://www.incomm.com.bn - free shipping for purchases over $50 and above
+- INCOMM via https://www.incomm.com.bn - free shipping for purchases over $50 and above
+- Dart Brunei via https://dartbrunei.art (Source: [MoH Press Release on 8th March 2022 via GOVBN Telegram Post](https://t.me/govbnofficial/5131))

 The list of private companies and clinics selling ART kits will be updated from time to time and more information on the sale of ART kits can be found on the Ministry of Health’s website (www.moh.gov.bn).